multimodal-interpretability/multimodal-saes/README.md

 Achyuta Rajaram*, Sarah Schwettmann, Jacob Andreas, Arthur Conmy

-*Indicates Primary Author, Correspondence to achyuta@mit.edu
+*Indicates Primary Author, Direct Correspondence to achyuta@mit.edu

 *Language models can be equipped with multimodal capa- bilities by fine-tuning on embeddings of visual inputs.
 But